 - Go back to the “Employee” menu and select the Owner account.
 On the right side push the “Assign New Passcode” button.

 You will receive a four digit Passcode.
 Write down this number.
 You will need it later when a new person/device signs in

-Now let’s create some device codes that will be used by the members of your until to login to Square Register app and start processing transactions.
+Now let’s create some device codes that will be used by the members of your until to login to Square Point of Sale app and start processing transactions.

 - Go back to the Square Dashboard and select “Accounts & Settings” then “Devices”